corner100/2020-aicitychallenge-IOSB-VeRi/README.md

 ```

 the results will be saved in logs/wandb/
-Or you can download the pretrained models.
+Or you can download the pretrained models.<br />
 ## Download the pretrained models from the paper
 Download the pretrained models [link](https://drive.google.com/open?id=1mQLlwE173bKt9UrKd_HU8tLWADcv6aKu) and move them to the directory pretrained.
 ## Generate submission and files for visualisation
-To generate the submit.txt and the files for visualisation run
+To generate the submit.txt and the files for visualisation run<br />
 Before ensembling
 ```
 CUDA_VISIBLE_DEVICES=3 WANDB_CONFIG_PATHS=2020-aicitychallenge-IOSB-VeRi/config/config_singlenet_256x256.yaml WANDB_MODE=dryrun python3 2020-aicitychallenge-IOSB-VeRi/tools/generate_txt_files_for_visualisation.py -wp